Larantuka: Communities

 The main part of the town is situated along the eastern and southern coasts of the promontory created by Mount Ile Mandiri (which rises to a height of 1,510 m), and thus on the lower slopes of that mountain.
-The rest of the mountain lies in adjacent Ile Mandiri District - which physically separates Larantuka on the landward side from the rest of Flores Island.
-Of the two rural desa, Mokantarak desa is an exclave which is separated by part of Ile Mandiri District from the rest of Larantuka District, and by the waters of the strait between Flores and Adonara, while Lamawalang desa lies at the western end of the built-up area of the town (and thus beyond the eighteen kelurahan).
+The western and northern slopes of the mountain lies in adjacent Ile Mandiri District - which physically separates Larantuka on the landward side from the rest of Flores Island.
+Of the two rural desa, Mokantarak desa is an exclave which is separated (by part of Ile Mandiri District) from the rest of Larantuka District, and by the waters of the Solor Strait (Selat Solor) and Larantuka Strait (Selat Larantuka) which separate Flores from Solor and Adonara islands, while Lamawalang desa lies at the western end of the built-up area of the town (and thus beyond the eighteen kelurahan).

 History

 Briefly before 1600 Portuguese traders left Solor and settled in Larantuka.
 The traders conflicted with the Dominicans in Solor because they were more interested in trade than in Christianization.
 In 1613 the Dutch occupied Solor and the Dominicans moved to Larantuka, too.

 Larantuka was a nexus for the trade of sandalwood from Timor and became the Portuguese trading center of South East Indonesia.
 It was also a refuge for deserters of the Dutch East India Company (VOC).

 Two waves of immigration brought additional population.
 As the Dutch conquered Malacca in 1641, many Portuguese moved to Larantuka.
 Two villages, Wureh and Konga, accommodated the new arrivals.
 As the Dutch attacked Makassar in 1660, most of the Portuguese from there also came to Larantuka.

 The Portuguese took indigenous wives, but they always wrote down their Portuguese ancestry.
 This new population group was called Topasses, but they called themselves Larantuqueiros (inhabitants of Larantuka).
 The Dutch called them also Zwarte Portugeesen ("black Portuguese").